mgtools/PEbA/README.md

 matrices, such as BLOSUM, with the goal of producing accurate alignments for sequences that share low character identity (<20-35%), referred to as the "twilight zone" of protein sequence alignment.

-It has been observed that embeddings of residues in the beginning of sequences have abnormally high cosine similarity to each other.
-This may be due to the encoder focusing too much on the position of these residues in the sequence as opposed to their overall context.
-This issue is addressed by using BLOSUM scoring for the first few residues in each sequence.
-The number of residues to use BLOSUM scoring for can be specified by the -residues argument, with a default of 3, in case different embeddings are found to show different behavior.

 PEbA is implemented in local_PEbA.py, where it uses the Smith-Waterman 'local' algorithm to align two sequences.
 The script for substitution matrix based alignments are in local_MATRIX.py, which currently supports all BLOSUM matrices and PFASUM60 for testing purposes.